KellenWatt/python-lessons/13-Project-3/instructions.md

 orders.
 You will make a class `POS` with the following methods.
 - `take_customer_order(dish)` - if inventory is available, and dish is on menu, subtract the inventory, according to the ingredients, and add the profit to the finance manager.
 Returns `True` on success, `False` otherwise.
-- `place_restock_order(items)` - add items to inventory, if there is enough money to pay for it, according to the finance manager.
+- `place_restock_order(items, catalogue)` - add items to inventory, if there is enough money to pay for it, according to the finance manager.
 If an item is not in the catalogue, skip over it.
 Do nothing if there are not enough funds.
-Prices are gotten from the inventory order form.
+Prices are gotten from the catalogue(key: ingredient name, value: cost).
 Returns `False` if the order fails completely, `True` otherwise.
 - `menu()` - returns the restaurant's menu as a dictionary (key: dish name, value: price).
+- `inventory()` - returns the full inventory, including items that are out of stock (key: item name, value: amount).
+- `balance()` - returns the current balance of finance.

 You will need a constructor that takes the following items as a parameters:
 - a non-negative number indicating current restaurant balance
 - a dictionary representing the current inventory (key: item name, value: item amount)
-- a dictionary representing the customer menu (key: dish name, value: class with two fields, `price` and `ingredients`(a list))
+- a dictionary representing the customer menu (key: dish name, value: class with two fields, `price` and `ingredients`(key: ingredient name, value: amount required))
-- a dictionary representing the inventory catalogue (key: item name, value: item price)

 You will not need to create the class used for dishes.
 It will be supplied in testing.
 You just have to treat it like it already exists.